Configuration Tutorial

 9 3 2 0 7 44 14 1 76 61 801

 We can see that both models perform identically.
 This is because our provenance system records the RNG seeds used at all points, and Tribuo is scrupulous about how and when it uses PRNGs.
-If you find a model reconstruction that gives a different answer (unless you're using XGBoost or TensorFlow, both of which have some non-determinism beyond our control) then file an issue on our GitHub as that's a bug.
+If you find a model reconstruction that gives a different answer (unless you're using XGBoost, which has some non-determinism beyond our control) then file an issue on our GitHub as that's a bug.

 What else lives in the Provenance?